-Applicant must be 17 years of age or older and have completed the 10th grade, a manicuring license will be granted by the State of California only after the student has successfullycompleted and graduated from the Cosmetology program as described above and passed the Cosmetology Licensing Exam with an overall average of 70%.
+Applicant must be 17 years of age or older and have completed the 10th grade, a license will be granted by the State of California only after the student has successfully completed and graduated from the course as described above and passed the Licensing Exam with an overall average of 70%.
+Please refer to OBTAINING A LICENSE TO PRACTICE IN THE FIELD section at the end of this catalog for detailed information regarding the licensing process and reasons for licensure denial.